scottsen/SIL/docs/foundations/SIL_GLOSSARY.md

 ### **GenesisGraph**

 Cryptographically verifiable provenance system with selective disclosure (A/B/C levels).
-Solves "certification vs IP protection" dilemma through Merkle trees, hash chains, and SD-JWT (Layer 2: Structures, Layer 3: Composition).
+Solves "certification vs IP protection" dilemma through Merkle trees, hash chains, and SD-JWT.
+Primary implementation of Layer 0 (Provenance), with structures at Layer 2 and composition at Layer 3.

 ### **Graph (USIR)**